Skip to main content

 Minimal configuration

-If you only define a platform default receiver and no additional routes, kubriX still renders a valid root notification policy with that receiver and the configured group_by labels.
-So all alerts from all namespaces get routed to the platform-team-default contact point.
+If you only define a platform default receiver and no additional routes, kubriX still renders a valid root notification policy.

 platformteam: